hyperledger-cacti/cacti/sdks/fabric/interoperation-node-sdk/README.md

 Run `npm run docs` to generate docs.
 View docs via the generated html file.

 # Steps to Use
 1) Create a Personal Access Token from Github with read access to packages.
+Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
 2) Create a copy of `.npmrc.template` as `.npmrc`.
 3) Replace <personal-access-token> in copied `.npmrc` file with your personal access token.
 4) Now put this `.npmrc` file in your application in same level as package.json.
 5) Now you can run `npm install @hyperledger-labs/weaver-fabric-interop-sdk` in your application directory to install the latest version.

 # Steps to publish
 1) Create a Personal Access Token from Github with write/read/delete access to packages.
+Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
 2) Create a copy of `.npmrc.template` as `.npmrc`.
 3) Replace <personal-access-token> in copied `.npmrc` file with your personal access token.
 4) Run `npm publish` to publish package to github packages.